hexagontk/gradle_starter/README.md

 Gradle Starter Application
 ==========================
-This is an Hexagon service created from a template.
+This is a Hexagon service created from a template.

 Software Requirements
 ---------------------